belveder79/NIUScooterHacking/README.md

-# Hacking NIU Electric Scooters (KQI series)
+# Hacking NIU Electric Scooters (KQI series) - ESP32-driven BMS emulator

 This repository is supposed to serve as a summary of findings when trying to customize the experience of NIU scooters for me in a private manner.
+I created an ESP32-driven workaround for broken batteries.
 I hope it is useful for others.

 ## Background Story